Trip Details & Highlights

-Enroute we have plenty of option to slow down and relax with a beach, walk or just a break before heading for the ferry to South Ronaldsay.
+Enroute we have plenty of options to slow down and relax with a beach stroll, short walk or just a photo stop break before heading for the ferry to South Ronaldsay.

-We choose a short walk dependant on the weather and pick up times in Inverness for the group.
+We choose a short walk on this pick up day dependant on the weather and arrival times in Inverness for the group.